-When we practice good posture, it helps in maintaining these natural curves.
-When we forget good posture, the opposite happens - with poor posture we can pull a muscle which causes pain.
+Practicing good posture helps maintain these natural curves; when we forget good posture, the opposite happens - with poor posture, we can pull a muscle that causes pain.

-- Keeps bones and joints in the correct alignment so that muscles are being used properly.
+- Keeps bones and joints in the proper alignment, so muscles are used correctly.